bowman2001/hugo-mod-replacements/README.md

 ### It’s mostly a hack

-Using replacements is a working solution for missing tags, but not the best and preferred one.
+Using replacements is a working solution for missing tags, but not always the best and preferred one.
 Goldmark allows to add extensions.
 Other Markdown flavors already offer syntax elements for some of these tags.

 As soon as there are extensions for these HTML tags, they could be added to Hugo’s extension list.
 These tag replacements would become obsolete.